NYUAD-CRC/crc-docs/source/hpc/software/matlab_parallel.rst

     :doc:`Job arrays </hpc/jobs/job_array>` and :doc:`Parallel Job Array </hpc/jobs/parallel_job_array>`
     are one of the most easiest and efficient ways of parallelizing your computations.
 Follow the corresponding highlighted links for a much more detailed example.
-    You can also contact us if you need any help with this.
+    You can also contact us if you need any further help with this.

 How Do I Know If My MATLAB Code is Parallelized?